 Water is an ideal beverage choice for children and adults.
 It hydrates the body, is very low-cost, and is calorie-free.
-Limited access to water during school and after-school hours can pose a problems for children’s health if it makes high calorie, sugary drinks (such as soda, fruit drinks, sport drinks, fruit-ades and juice) the default choice for hydration throughout the day.
+Limited access to water during school and after-school hours can pose a problems for children’s health, especially if there is easy access to high calorie, sugary drinks such as soda, fruit drinks, sport drinks, fruit-ades and juice.

-The Harvard Prevention Research Center is working with community partners in Boston, including the Boston Public Schools Food and Nutrition Services, to create public spaces that promote water consumption and reduce access to unhealthy beverages.
+The Harvard Prevention Research Center is working with community partners in Boston to create public spaces that promote water consumption and reduce access to unhealthy beverages.
 Below you will find:

 - Tools and lessons to teach kids the importance of healthy lifestyles, including water consumption

 - Tips for making your school and afterschool program water-friendly.

 - Sample materials for communicating these messages to families.

 - Examples of national and state policies to promote water in schools.

 - Scientific publications from the HPRC that provide the evidence-base for the impact of water-access and quality on children’s health, including evidence of successful strategies to increase water access and consumption in afterschool programs and a study comparing costs of different water delivery systems.

-OSNAP is an initiative designed to develop healthy habits related to healthy foods, drinks, and physical activity through sustainable policy and environmental strategies during out-of-school time hours.
+OSNAP is an initiative designed to develop healthy habits related to healthy foods, drinks, and physical activity through sustainable policy and environmental strategies during out-of-school time programs.
 This initiative promotes the following water access goals: